xpl/wyg/README.md

 # Wyg Editor

+**ATTENTION: WORK IN PROGRESS.
+NOT MEANT TO BE USED BY ANYONE — STILL IN DEVELOPMENT PHASE, MANY BUGS TO FIX**

 A new WYSIWYG editing experience for the modern web.
 First public beta (still many bugs to fix).
 Docs are pending.